Oroville High School: Sports

 The school offers sports including football, volleyball, boys' and girls' basketball, softball, baseball, boys' and girls' soccer, wrestling, boys' and girls' track and field, boys' and girls' cross country, boys' and girls' tennis, golf, and boys' and girls' swimming.

 Other schools in the league are about twice Oroville's size.
 The track, cross country and wrestling teams have recently seen at least one state-level championship participant nearly every year.
 In 2009 the boys' and girls' cross country teams both qualified first in their division and went to state.

-Clubs

-21 clubs are listed at the school's official website, including the following: Art Club, Boys Block "O", Catering Club/Chef Prep, Cheerleading, California Scholarship Federation, Environmental Club, Fashion Club, FBLA, FHA-HERO, Friday Night Live, Gay-Straight Alliance, Girls Block "O", Interact Club, Junior Class, Key Club, Link Crew, Physics Club, Senior Class, Skate Club, Snowboard/Ski Club, Sophomore Class, Freshman Class, and Photography Club.

 School programs

-The Link Crew program connects upperclassmen with freshmen students Link Leaders help freshmen improve student study skills and beneficial academic habits.
+The link crew program connects upperclassmen with freshmen students link leaders help freshmen improve student study skills and beneficial academic habits.
 Activities including tailgate parties and movie nights help freshmen become more involved in high school life.

-The Safe School Ambassadors are students trained to identify potential problems on campus dealing with bullying and mistreatment.
+The safe school ambassadors are students trained to identify potential problems on campus dealing with bullying and mistreatment.

-Conflict Managers are students who have been trained to act as neutral third parties to help settle disputes between other students.
+Conflict managers are students who have been trained to act as neutral third parties to help settle disputes between other students.

-On Respect Days up to 100 students are taken out of class for the day and placed together in groups of mixed races, genders, and social affiliations to promote respect for others who are different.
+On respect days up to 100 students are taken out of class for the day and placed together in groups of mixed races, genders, and social affiliations to promote respect for others who are different.

-Music program

-The Las Plumas/Oroville Alliance Marching band is the biggest source of prestige for the Oroville Unified High School District, having consistently placed among the top ten bands in California while under the direction of director Jeff Stratton.
-In the fall of 2008, the LPO band won nine sweepstakes awards, almost breaking the record for the school.
-In the same school year, the band room's renovation was completed, allowing room for the hundreds of trophies and plaques accumulated over the years.
-Some of LPO's biggest consistent rivals include Fairfield High School, Armijo, Golden Valley, and Franklin.
-The ratio of Oroville students enrolled in the band to Las Plumas students is nearly 2:5, with the vast majority of students and leadership at the other school.